-The Society will provide written notice of the date, time and location of every General Meeting to each voting Member.
+The Society provides written notice of the date, time and location of every general meeting to all voting and non-voting members.

-This may be done through postal mail and/or the following methods:
+Notice may be done through postal mail and/or the following methods:

-- a) by electronic method sent to the address provided by each Member who has provided the Society with an e-mail address at least fourteen (14) days prior to the date of the Meeting; and - b) by posting notice of the Meeting on the Society's website, for at least twenty-one (21) days immediately prior to the date of the Meeting.
+- a) by electronic method sent to the address provided by each member who has provided the Society with an e-mail address at least fourteen (14) days prior to the date of the Meeting; and - b) by posting notice of the Meeting on the Society's website, for at least twentyone (21) days immediately prior to the date of the Meeting.